Berala: Demographics

 Berala was, up until recent years a traditional working-class suburb.
-Over the past decade till now, Berala has been experiencing the processes of gentrification due to its increasingly central location to the city & amongst other major small cities such as Parramatta & Miranda etc with the westward expansion and development of the Sydney metropolitan area, reflecting the waves of immigration to Australia in the 21st century.
+Over the past decade till now, Berala has been experiencing the processes of gentrification due to its increasingly central location to the city and amongst other major small cities such as Parramatta and Miranda with the westward expansion and development of the Sydney metropolitan area, reflecting the waves of immigration to Australia in the 21st century.
 More and more professionals and skilled workers choose to live in this convenient and matured community.Its location is in the central part of Sydney, but still has a village type of atmosphere.

 Schools

 Berala Public School is the local public primary school.
 St Peter Chanel Catholic Primary School caters for primary aged children mainly of Roman Catholic denomination.
 There is also Trinity Junior Catholic College (formerly known as St Peter Chanel Girls High School).